13pixlar/sticky-list/README.md

 Then create a field in your form with a checkbox that says "Approved".
 Note the ID of the new field and replace xxx above with the fields ID.

 <h3>Changelog</h3>

+**1.3.4**
+* Added ability to filter entries via shortcode
+* Fixed an issue where an embty list would still shot table headers

 **1.3.3**
 * Added support for displaying list-field values in the list